-- TFSA savings – increased limit to $5500 per year as of 2013, these accounts grow tax free on the investment income.
-They are very flexible and a very good savings tool for Canadians.
-See your financial advisor to discuss if you should be directing money into one.
+- TFSA savings – increased limit to $5500 per year as of 2013, these accounts grow tax-free on the investment income.
+They are very flexible and very good savings tool for Canadians.
+See your financial advisor discuss if you should be directing money into one.

-- Registered disability savings plan – these plans are to help save for a person that is eligible for the disability tax credit.
+- A registered disability savings plan – these plans are to help save for a person that is eligible for the disability tax credit.

 - Canada employment credit – available on the first $1000 of income earned (indexed for inflation so for 2012 $1095 and $1117 for 2013.
 There are some calculations invoked on the tax form.